 D1: Students will be able to present knowledge or an argument in a clear, coherent and relevant manner, work proficiently and effectively in a range of academic contexts and work independently in a different cultural and learning environment

 D2: Students will be able to use a range of appropriate IT to research and present material.

 D3: Students will be able to apply statistical methods to any problem or issue for which data is analysed.

 D4: Students will be able to identify a research problem and apply relevant research methodologies and techniques

 D5: Students will be able to reflect on their own learning, to seek and make use of feedback on their performance, to recognise when further knowledge is required and to undertake the necessary research

-D1 and D6 skills are acquired through participatory classwork in all years of study.
+D1 and D5 skills are acquired through participatory classwork in all years of study.

-All key skills are assessed either through coursework or the final year project, including the work of the Year Abroad.
+All key skills are assessed either through coursework or the final year dissertation, where applicable, including the study abroad work.